 - Tactile experience.
-One thing smart phones teach you right away is the fact that you can touch the software and everything in the app.
+One thing smartphones teach you right away is the fact that you can touch the software and everything in the app.
 The more in control you are, the stronger your attachment to that behavior.

 Mobile navigation has a lower patience threshold than website navigation.
 The elements have to appear almost intuitively, everything has to be arranged in easily-accessible and unintimidating lists.
-The UI navigation has to be optimized for swiping as the primary input gesture.
+UI navigation has to be optimized for swiping as the primary input gesture.
 In general, the navigation has to be simple and understandable.

+So, can a website be converted to an app?
+Not exactly.
 Your website won’t be replaced by your app.
 So if it’s an “either-or” situation, something must have gone wrong.
 Viral apps have websites.
 Popular websites have apps.
 In order to get as much publicity as possible, you need to appeal to as many users as possible.
 With the same level of quality and charisma spread across all your means of being online, you can create an immersive presence and augment your actual operation.

 Like we said earlier, turning your website into an app means adjusting your mindset to enter the specific market with the existing product and a brand new shell.